BEST FISHING TACKLE FOR SURF FISHING

 A shallow area that might hold fish and be a very good spot to fish during a high tide will become a bare mud bank during low tide conditions.
 A slough (a slight depression in the bottom) that might be perfect for bottom feeding fish during a low tide situation might not hold fish on a high tide.

 Running tides (rising or falling) are best since they cause bait to move and promote active feeding among coastal fish.
-Changing tides, time of day and location are also important when you’re fishing in brackish water—coastal water that’s a mix of salt water and fresh water and contains a mix of saltwater and freshwater fish.
+Changing tides, time of day and location are also important surf fishing basics to know when surf fishing in brackish water – coastal water that’s a mix of salt water and fresh water and contains a mix of saltwater and freshwater fish.
 Brackish water is found in most tidal creeks and rivers along all coasts and is highly affected by tidal movements.

 Water that flows in and around points, sandbars and rocks tries to find the quickest way out.
 This escaping water forms a faster-moving river of water through the obstacles.
 Look for the change in speed and color as the faster moving water typically picks up and carries mud or sand out with it.
 These deeper “rivers” will attract predatory fish.